ml-tooling/lazycluster/docs/runtimes.md

  - `function`:  The function to be executed remotely.

- - `func_kwargs`:  kwargs which will be passed to the function.
+**func_kwargs: kwargs which will be passed to the function.